kevin-labtani/contact-keeper-MERN/README.md

 - we're using react-transition-group to animate contacts when they come in or out of the DOM, code is in `Contacts.js`
 - copy paste the css from [the doc](https://reactcommunity.org/react-transition-group/transition-group) into our `App.css` from item-enter and item-exit
 - back in `Contacts.js` we add a TransitionGroup wrapping everything and a CssTranstion wrapping individual ContactItems.

+#### React/Express Auth

+- we want to start integrating our Express Backend, starting with Auth.
+We create a new folder for auth context, `AuthState.js`, `authContext.js` and `authReducer.js` files.
+That's basically what we do each time wa add a new resource to our state/app.
+- add auth types to our `types.js` file
+- write the `authContext.js` file
+- in `AuthState.js`, import the needed types, context and the other basic imports.
+Write the initialState; the token will be stored in localStorage, we also init the variables isAuthenticated,loading, user and error.
+Init the useReducer().
+Add comments for every single method we want to implement.
+Write our `AuthContext.Provider`; And finally export our `AuthState` component
+- import our Authstate in our App.js and wrap the entire app with our AuthState component